 In Jan’s global history classes, he focuses on intercultural understanding or the so-called history of mentality and personalisation, as common principles.

 Drawing materials from his Ph.D. about the mentality of the samurai in late Tokugawa-era and his current project map for the silk road, he uses fictional texts and narratives to teach about global history.
-These types of sources, on which the Best Practice is based upon, seem to be more suitable than more traditional factual and historical sources for the purposes of teaching Global History.
+These types of sources, on which the teaching practice is based upon, seem to be more suitable than more traditional factual and historical sources for the purposes of teaching Global History.

 To visualise places and routes where history took place (many students find it hard to imagine or picture these), Jan organises lessons following multiple points of interest on a map.
 In every city or place, as well as interesting events, there is an effort to connect it to a piece of history and geography.